unkaktus/onionize/README.md

 onionize
 ===========
-Make an onion site up and running from any a directory/file/zip archive.
+Make an onion site (aka HTTP over onion services) up and running from any a directory/file/zip archive.

-Onion sites are end-to-end encrypted, metadata-free and forward-secure.
+Onion services are end-to-end encrypted, metadata-free and forward-secure (see design overview [1](https://www.torproject.org/docs/hidden-services.html.en)).
 Much love to onion services.

 Install